 The new Housing Planning and Policy Manager, will be responsible for leading the implementation of the majority of the Housing Strategy actions through leadership and collaboration.
-This position was approved by Council through the 2021 budget cycle and is anticipated to be filled by Winter 2021/2022.
-The Manager will also play a vital role in the current application process, providing advice and guidance on non-market and below-market housing projects.
+This position was approved by Council through the 2021 budget cycle and is anticipated to be filled in the first quarter of 2022.
+The Manager will also play a vital role in the current application process, providing advice and guidance on affordable housing projects, including non-market and below-market housing initiatives.